kallqvist/skillshare-downloader/README.md

 # Skillshare video downloader in python

-I needed offline access to some skillshare courses I wanted to take while on vacation.
-Video download is only available in the skillshare mobile apps and I didn't want to choose between shaky 3G streaming or watching on a tiny mobile screen so I put together a quick and dirty video downloader in python.

 ### Support your content creators, do NOT use this for piracy!

 You will need a skillshare premium account to access premium content.